On the Relationship Between Explanation and Prediction: A Causal View: Methodology

 \begin{ass}[Full exchangeability] $Y^*_h \indep H$ and $E^*_h \indep H$ for all $h\in \mathcal{H}$. \end{ass}

 For example, random assignment of $h$ \rebuttal{within a given range of values} $h$ makes $Y^*_h \indep H$ and $E^*_h \indep H$.
 Although the treatment effects are identifable, evaluating them is computationally expensive.
-To understand why, it helps to illustrate a parallel with the setting of counterfactual explanations~\citep{wachter2017counterfactual}.
-Whereas the treatment effects in our setting (see \Cref{eq:ite}) contrasts $Y^*_{h}(x)$ and $Y^*_{h'}(x)$, the work of \citet{wachter2017counterfactual} contrasts $Y^*_{h}(x)$ and $Y^*_{h}(x')$.
-Unlike the latter which only requires the invocation of the \emph{predicting procedure} given a new \instance~(e.g., a forward pass through a neural network), the former invokes the \emph{training procedure} given a new \hparam~setting (i.e., a full re-training).
+To understand why, it helps to compare with with the setting of counterfactual explanations~\citep{wachter2017counterfactual}.
+Whereas \citet{wachter2017counterfactual} contrast $Y^*_{h}(x)$ with $Y^*_{h}(x')$, which only requires the invocation of the \emph{predicting procedure} given a new \instance~(e.g., a forward pass through a neural network), our work instead contrasts $Y^*_{h}(x)$ with $Y^*_{h}(x')$, which invokes the \emph{training procedure} given a new $H$~setting (i.e., a full re-training).
 In practice, computing power is limited and we may only have access to the predictions under a single model, say, $Y^*_{h}(x)$ and it can be prohibitively expensive to produce the prediction under a different model, $Y^*_{h'}(x)$, especially for large neural networks.

 \rebuttal{ Note that the full exchangeability condition in \cref{asp:exchangeability} involves the ``counterfactual'' prediction $Y^*_h$ and explanation $E^*_h$ rather than the ``observed'' counterparts $Y_h$ and $E_h$.
 The counterfactual variables $Y^*_h$ and $E^*_h$ describe the prediction and explanation one would observe had all instances in the entire population received the hyperparameters $h$ as a treatment.
 Therefore, while in general, $Y_h(x)$ = $Y^*_h(x)$ and $E_h(x)$ = $E^*_h(x)$ can be random as well, e.g., if there is an exogenous noise, in our setting they are deterministic and randomness in the system arises only from the distribution of $X$ (sampled from some dataset).
 As an analogy, imagine a treatment assigned to a patient: an individual outcome $Y^*_h(x)$ for each patient $x$ and the population outcome $Y^*_h$ can both be random, but the former (randomness in $Y^*_h(x)$) is missing in our setting. }